bc-discord/bc-discord.github.io/pages/balisong/lubricants.md

 ---
 layout: page
-title: Lubricants
+title: Lubricant
-parent: Sales
+parent: Balisong
 nav_order: 3
 ---

-Thickness: Very Thin, Thin, Moderate, Thick, Very Thick
+# Lubricant
+Generally oil or materials that goes into your pivot system to enable smooth action and minimizes wear-and-tear.

 {: .warning }
 > - Do not use WD-40 or organic oils (e.g., olive oil)
 > - Do not mix lubricants - clean your pivots when using switching to a different oil

+Thickness: Very Thin, Thin, Moderate, Thick, Very Thick

-# Manufacturer
+## Manufacturer
 ---

 | Product | Link | Description |